-Step 1: Download & Install Media Preview
+Step 1: Download and install the Media Preview app

 Step 2: Run and configure Media Preview to show thumbnails in Windows 10

 The Media Preview user interface is now loaded.
 You have several tabs to go through:

-- Video Formats - you can enable thumbnail previews for several video formats on the Video Formats tab, or you can restore the system default settings.
+You can enable thumbnail previews for several video formats on the Video Formats tab, or you can Restore System Default Settings.
 Set everything as you wish and hit Apply.

-- Testing and Cache - This tab allows you to test your configuration settings and manage the thumbnail cache in Windows 10.
+The Testing and Cache tab allows you to test your configuration settings and manage the thumbnail cache in Windows 10.